 Its important for the leasing staff and the manager to understand this concept.
 In terms of leasing, a prospect needs to understand the economic value.
 In terms of property performance, a negative change in the effective rent may impact the cash flow of the property.

 Using concessions may increase occupancy, but offering reduced rental rates has a long term impact on property performance.
-This is an average of $31 per month per apartment; the annual impact-almost $75,000 in lost revenue.
+With the example described, this is an average of $31 per month per apartment; the annual impact-almost $75,000 in lost revenue.

 Mid-year is a time to determine if property operations are contributing to progress for goals or how either the goals or operations should be adjusted for property success.